Troubleshoot Camunda 8 Run

 Out of memory errors

-Problem: Camunda 8 Run becomes unresponsive, often due to Elasticsearch memory usage.
+Problem: Camunda 8 Run becomes unresponsive.

 Solution: